 The United States real estate market boomed in 2020 in certain parts of the country and many people sold their US residences and vacation homes for a nice profit.
 Many Canadians who owned winter or vacation homes in the US were part of this boom and parted with their homes as well.
 Because the real estate is located in the US, it reserves the right to tax any profits on those sales.
 In addition, most states reserve the right to impose their own income tax on those profits, too.
+The following tax implications may affect U.S. property buyers.

 What does this mean for your real estate?